×

 Understanding Colorado’s Sex Offender Registry

-How Does the Registry Impact Your Life?
+How the Sex Offender Registry Impacts Your Life

-Failure to register is an additional felony.
+Failure to register is treated as an additional felony offense.

 Categories